samer-alhalabi/random-data-tasks-using-python/README.md

 - Combining multiple csv in one dataframe
 - Reading pdf files
-- Checking character encodings code for csv files whe reading
+- Checking character encodings code for csv files before reading the file.